Trump missing chance to steer antitrust as key FTC slots go unfilled

 For the open Democratic commission seat, Senator Chuck Schumer has backed consumer advocate Rohit Chopra but the White House has also spoken with others, including agriculture expert Lillian Salerno.

-The agency has plenty of work on its plate including the merger of Linde (LING.DE) and Praxair (PX.N), which would create a $73 billion global industrial gases leader in a highly consolidated market.
-A second is Canada's Potash Corp's (POT.TO) purchase of Agrium Inc (AGU.TO) in the consolidated fertilizer sector.
+The agency has plenty of work on its plate including the merger of Linde and Praxair, which would create a $73 billion global industrial gases leader in a highly consolidated market.
+A second is Canada's Potash Corp's purchase of Agrium Inc in the consolidated fertilizer sector.

 "The president has his hands full with a lot of different issues.
 The FTC is a major fill for any administration, and he needs to get to that," said Carl Hittinger, an antitrust expert with the law firm Baker and Hostetler LLP.